-We highly recommend you stop at Hvitserkur sea stack.
-The gorgeous rock formation, which some say looks like a dragon taking a sip of water from the sea, is 49 ft (15 m) high and made of basalt.
-Along with the sea stack, you'll see one of the country's most beautiful shorelines.
+We highly recommend you stop at the Hvitserkur sea stack.
+This gorgeous rock formation, which some say looks like a dragon taking a sip of water from the sea, is 49 feet (15 meters) high and made of basalt.
+You'll also see one of the country's most beautiful shorelines.

 When you arrive back in Reykjavik, you will have the rest of your day to enjoy as you see fit.
-Today might be a great opportunity to further explore the city's art museums and galleries, inner-city parks, and other cultural attractions.
-Perhaps you could check out the local coffee culture, pay a visit to Harpa Concert Hall or experience the city's vibrant flea markets?
+Today might be a great opportunity to further explore the city's art museums and galleries, parks, and other cultural attractions.
+Perhaps you could check out the local coffee culture, visit the Harpa Concert Hall, or experience the city's vibrant flea markets.

-You will be spending the evening at accommodation in Reykjavik.
+You will spend the evening at your accommodation in Reykjavik.

 Day 10 - Departure Day

-It's your final day in Iceland, and it's time to say goodbye to Reykjavík and Iceland.
-Depending on your flight time, you may still have the chance to explore some of the city's highlights, such as the architecturally inspired Hallgrimskirkja Church or the colorful houses of Old Town.
+It's your final day in the country, and it's time to say goodbye to Reykjavik and Iceland.
+Depending on your flight time, you may still have the chance to explore some of the city's highlights, such as the architecturally inspired Hallgrimskirkja church or the colorful houses of the old town.

-When your time is over, make the final journey back to Keflavik International Airport and return your rental car.
+When your time is over, head back to Keflavik International Airport and return your rental car.
 Have a great flight, and come back soon!

 What to bring

 Good to know

 Self-drive tours begin either in Reykjavík City or at Keflavik International Airport.
 A valid driver's license and one-year-long on-road experience are required.
 Please be aware that your itinerary may be rearranged to fit your arrival date and time better.